JoseCalucag/Election/README.md

   Denver County

 ## Audit Summary
-  As long as future csv's have the same tabular format, we should be able to use the python code
+Even though this code was created for tallying the votes for the state of Colorado election, you will be able to use this freely for future elections; and not just for Colorado.
+As long as the csv follows the same tabular format, you can use this for other counties, states, even countries.
+Just be sure to rename your data ccordingly in the python code.
+Also, you can try different methods of leveraging the data.
+For instance, when looking at the county code, consider looking at the counties that have the least amount of votes.
+That way, candidates can reconsider campaigning strategies.